Joao4569/farm_fresh/README.md

 - Once the initial basic products.html view was created I manually did a test to see if the context, containing products and their attributes were displaying as i expected, confirming that the views, URL's and and templates are all working as planned.

+- After creating the product detail tamplate, I manually tested that all links to individual products and product images worked and that the shop now button worked as intended.
+All worked as expected but I found a bug, on a small mobile device the empty header container wasn't pushing the top of the page down to the bottom of the main site header, the bug and fix is recorded as bug number 4 in the [Bugs found section](#bugs-found).

 **Image Placeholder**

 ## Validator Testing